datstartup/ubuntuopenbox/lessons/about.md

 Hi you all,

-My name is Dat and I am from Vietnam.
-I learned Linux as a hobby years ago and eventually using it on everything I can (my PC, my laptop and my Raspberry Pis).
+I am Dat from Vietnam.

+I learned Linux as a hobby years ago and eventually using it on everything I can (my PC, my Notebook and my Raspberry Pis).

 This site is created out of the love for Debian and Openbox.
 Although the though of "who am I to write this kind of tutorial?" is always lurking at the back of my mind, writing it has been a journey of pure joy.